domaindrivendev/Swashbuckle.AspNetCore/README.md

     ...
     ```

-    _NOTE: If you omit the explicit bindings, the generator will describe them as "query" params by default._
+    _NOTE: If you omit the explicit parameter bindings, the generator will describe them as "query" params by default._

 4. In the _Configure_ method, insert middleware to expose the generated Swagger as JSON endpoint(s)